cran/ham/README.md

 interpret(im11)$its
 #> Interpretations: ITS
 #> --------------------
-#> Note: Variable names below based on time points (or 'interruptions')
+#> Note: Some variable names below based on time points (or 'interruptions').
-#> won't match identically with the output (e.g., if time 1 = 12 months,
-#> the corresponding variables are post1 = post12).
 #> This analysis is for a one-group, single intervention period (interruption).
 #>
-#> Intercept is 4.472 and the starting value of the trend
+#> Intercept is 6.33 and the starting value of the trend
 #> for the intervention group.
 #>
-#> ITS.Time is 0.016 and the slope prior to intervention.
+#> ITS.Time is -0.289 and the slope prior to intervention.
-#> The coefficient is non-significant.
+#> The coefficient is significant.
 #>
-#> post1 is -0.419 and the immediate shift in the trend line
+#> post5 is -1.003 and the immediate shift in the trend line
 #> after the intervention start (e.g., 1st year of intervention).
-#> The coefficient is non-significant.
+#> The coefficient is significant.
 #>
-#> txp1 is 0.055 and the difference between pre- and
+#> txp5 is 0.201 and the difference between pre- and
 #> post-intervention slopes (e.g., change in the pre-intervention
 #> slope).
 The coefficient is non-significant.
 #>
 #> Summary: The results show that after the start of the intervention,
 #> there was a non-significant change in the los trend.
 This gives
-#> a total post-intervention trend in the los of 0.071
+#> a total post-intervention trend in the los of -0.087
 #> over time (i.e., the total combined value of change not the
 #> change relative to pre-intervention).
 #>